gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 ```

 In this example, we have a fluent bit [filter-plugin] of type parser and the corresponding [regex-parser].
-In the Gardener context, the configuration resources are supplied by the core components and extensions.
+In the Gardener context, these configuration resources are supplied by the core components and extensions.

 ### BYOMC (Bring your own logging configuration)

-Since fluent-bit uses [input-tail] plugin and reads any container output under `/var/log/pods` it process logs outputs of all workloads.
+Since fluent-bit uses [input-tail] plugin and reads any container output under `/var/log/pods` it processes logs outputs of all workloads.
 In this case, any workload may bring its own set of filters and parsers if needed using the declarative APIs supported by the operator.

 ### Migration